MartinKuna-Lab/KELVIN-S3/README.md

 ### Master controller
 - **ESP32-S3** based control unit
+- built-in **Web UI**
-- built-in Web UI and JSON backend
+- JSON backend for diagnostics and state synchronization
 - non-volatile configuration storage
-- modular firmware focused on control logic, diagnostics, and serviceability
+- modular firmware architecture focused on control logic and serviceability

-### Master relay outputs
-Current KELVIN S3 architecture uses the following relay mapping on the master module:
+---

+### Relay architecture
+KELVIN S3 v1.5.0 uses a **32-channel output concept**.

+#### Internal system outputs
+- **Relay 1 to Relay 24** are reserved for internal system functions

+These outputs may be used by the firmware for:
+- staged fan control
+- alarm logic
+- unload/interlock handling
+- flap / water valve logic
+- reverse logic
+- spray / adiabatic support
+- pump outputs
+- future internal machine functions

+Exact assignment may depend on the hardware build and firmware configuration.

+#### Auxiliary outputs
-- **RO1 = ALARM**
+- **Relay 25 = AUX1**
-- **RO2 = UNLOAD**
+- **Relay 26 = AUX2**
-- **RO3 = WATER VALVE / FLAP**
+- **Relay 27 = AUX3**
-- **RO4 = SPRAY**
+- **Relay 28 = AUX4**
-- **RO5 = REVERSE**
+- **Relay 29 = AUX5**
-- **RO6 = PUMP1**
+- **Relay 30 = AUX6**
-- **RO7 = PUMP2**
+- **Relay 31 = AUX7**
-- **RO8 = PUMP3**
+- **Relay 32 = AUX8**

-### Fan outputs
-Fans are controlled through an external **Modbus RTU relay slave**:

-- **FAN1 to FAN12** on slave relay outputs
-- remaining outputs reserved for future expansion
+AUX outputs are designed as **reactive outputs** driven by logic conditions derived from exported system values.

+---

-### Inputs and sensing
+## Inputs and sensing

-Depending on build and hardware variant, KELVIN S3 uses:
+Depending on firmware build and hardware variant, KELVIN S3 may use:

 - multiple temperature channels
 - PT100-based sensing architecture
 - ambient temperature input
-- optional digital interlocks and fault signals
+- digital status / interlock inputs
-- optional monitoring extensions
+- optional pressure, voltage, or current-related monitoring extensions
+- service-oriented internal status exports for logic and diagnostics

+The sensing architecture is designed to support real machine cooling decisions rather than single-threshold thermostat behavior.

 ---

 ## Core functions

 ### Multi-stage fan control
-KELVIN S3 controls radiator fans in multiple stages according to thermal conditions and selected operating profile.
+KELVIN S3 controls radiator fans in multiple stages according to thermal demand and selected operating mode.

 Features include:
-- configurable fan count and stage behavior
+- configurable fan count
-- staged cooling response
+- configurable stage logic
+- deterministic stage transitions
 - AUTO and MANUAL operation
-- support for larger fan arrays through Modbus expansion
+- support for larger fan arrays
+- separation of control logic from UI rendering

+The system is intended for radiator layouts where predictable staging matters more than simple ON/OFF switching.

 ---

 ### Fan rotation logic
-To reduce uneven wear, the controller supports controlled fan rotation.
+To reduce uneven wear, KELVIN S3 supports controlled fan rotation.

-This helps to:
+Goals:
 - distribute runtime more evenly
-- reduce wear on individual fans and relays/contactors
+- reduce wear on individual fans, relays, and contactors
-- keep long-term operation more balanced
+- keep thermal behavior balanced over long-term operation

-Rotation is handled in control logic, not as a UI-side effect.
+Rotation is handled in backend control logic, not as a dashboard-side effect.

 ---

-### Spray cooling
+### Spray / adiabatic cooling
-KELVIN S3 supports an auxiliary **SPRAY** output for adiabatic / evaporative cooling.

-Spray is treated as a controlled high-stage cooling function with operating constraints, not as an always-free parallel output.
+KELVIN S3 supports **SPRAY** as a controlled high-stage cooling function.

+Important in v1.5.0:
+- **SPRAY is part of the core cooling logic**
+- it is **not** treated as AUX
+- it is activated only under defined operating conditions
+- it follows thermal and safety rules of the main system

+This keeps adiabatic support inside the deterministic cooling path.

 ---